KeisukeInomata0/pyORFs/README.md

-# Notebooks for overlap reduction functions
+# Jupyter Notebooks for overlap reduction functions

 Jupyter Notebooks associated with arXiv:240X.XXXXX by Keisuke Inomata, Marc Kamionkowski, Celia Toral, and Stephen Taylor.
 In these notebooks, we numerically calculate the overlap reduction functions (ORFs) for the redshift modification in the pulsar timing array (PTA) and the deflections in astrometry.